 The premiere comes with all manner of throwaway gags and even cameos from Challengers of the Unknown (1958-77), a team created by the legendary Jack Kirby, and digs at their obscurity.
 There are also a number of sly in-references if own knows their DC history.
 Superman is voiced by Nicolas Cage who was once slated to play the role in Tim Burton’s ill-fated Superman Lives project – see the The Death of “Superman Lives”: What Happened?
 (2005) for the story – while his son Kal-el voices the young Bruce Wayne.
 And when the group travel back in time to eliminate the other superheroes, the version of Krypton they go to is the white crystalline one out of Superman (1978).

-There were two follow-up films Teen Titans Go! vs Teen Titans (2019) and Teen Titans Go!
-See Space Jam (2021).
+There were three follow-up films Teen Titans Go!
+Vs. Teen Titans (2019), Teen Titans Go!
+See Space Jam (2021) and Teen Titans Go! & DC Super Hero Girls: Mayhem in the Multiverse (2022).